Rednight972/FGS-World-Rebalance/README.md

 *Tech Noir*'s Anchar Station is the place to buy **all your components**

-Their mastery in high tech R&D make them the only place to buy **Reactor & Gravity components**
+Their mastery in high tech R&D make them the only place to buy **Reactor & Gravity components** and other end game components like **Accumulators and Nanite Containers**

 They are in high demand of ingots to power their labs